JVandenildo/Estudos-pessoais-em-C/README.md

 # Studies In C

-Repository for C++ algorithm/syntax testing.
+Repository for C algorithm/syntax testing.

 ## Summary